choral-lang/website/web/index.md

 A Java developer can now import `MeetingVote_Alice` and invoke method `run` to coordinate correctly with third-party implementations of Bob and Carol.

 Wanna see some real-world examples?
 Jump to our [documentation](/documentation.html).

 ---

+## What advantages does Choral bring?

+- Choral saves you time.
+In our first use cases, Choral reduced the lines of code that we had to write from 50% up to almost 400%.
+- Choral makes your coordination code safer.
+  * Its compiler takes care of implementing the local behaviour of each participant for you.
+Implementing correct local behaviour manually is hard.
+  * It prevents entire classes of errors in the implementation of a choreography, like programs performing incompatible communication actions, wrong pre-/post-processing of data, and
+  * It gives you a global view on how roles coordinate with each other, so spotting inconsistencies is easier.

+We think that Choral has the potential to be especially relevant for business processes, microservices, security protocols, and distributed services in general.

+---